How to Cut Sheet Metal for Welding Auto Body Panels

 Preparing Your Workspace for Safe Cutting

-A well-organized and safe environment is essential for effective sheet metal cutting.
-Additionally, ensure proper ventilation in your workspace to minimize dust and fume exposure while cutting.
+Good airflow also matters during sheet metal cutting.
+Use proper ventilation in your workspace to reduce dust and fume exposure while cutting or grinding.

 Clear Work Area